-Processing or decision making is part of the second stage — Clarify.
+Processing or decision-making is part of the second stage — Clarify.
 This step is needed to make sense of the items you’ve captured.
 If you’re at the Organize, Reflect, or Engage step, and still have decisions to make, it means you haven’t processed well enough.

 Remember this decision tree?
-If you’re looking at something your Next Action list, and you don’t know what it is you’re supposed to do, then you’ve skipped a step somewhere further up the chain.
+If you’re looking at something on your Next Action list, and you don’t know what it is you’re supposed to do, then you’ve skipped a step somewhere further up the chain.

 A good rule of thumb is if you need more clarity move up the chain.
 If you need more action, move down it.

-How to write better Next Actions
+How to Write Better Next Actions

 There are a few tricks you can use to make sure you’re writing effective next actions that will spur you to get things done.